 We are all seeing the ever-increasing detrimental impact of climate change across the world and with the UK Government commitment to become carbon net-zero by 2050 and to reduce carbon emissions by 78% by 2035 against 1990 levels.
 Protecting the environment is a subject that Acorn Property Group is passionate about and believe we need to fully embrace the commitment by setting our own targets.

 Calculating our carbon footprint

 When setting any future goal, the first requirement is to understand your current position.
 We have now completed our initial carbon footprint assessment of our operational offices.
 This has been completed by gathering key data over the last two years on the major contributing factors such as energy use and business travel, across our regional and local construction site offices.

 Based on all the provisional data we have assessed, it has determined that our operational office’s carbon footprint for 2019/20 was calculated to be 200tCO2.
 As this was the first time we have calculated our carbon footprint, we factored in an overestimation in some areas.
 Moving forward we are committed to continuously monitoring our full emissions which will from 2022 be externally verified and annually thereafter by the Chartered Institute of Ecology and Environmental Management (CIEEM).

 Driving down our carbon emissions

 As highlighted the main source of our carbon emissions from the operational side of our business is energy usage and business travel.
 To help reduce this, we are transitioning all our regional and site offices to a renewable green energy tariff wherever possible.
-We hope to have this completed by the end of June 2021.
 In addition, we are working with our construction teams to ensure each new site office is set up on a green tariff.